wells-wood-research/TTSCP_L102C_DSB-MBnThz-vs-TTSCP_L102C_DDSB-MBnThz/README.md

 __resp_charges_generation.ipynb associated manuscript: Evangelia Notari: e.notari@sms.ed.ac.uk__

-This documentation takes the reader through the individual steps taken for the molecular dynamics (MD) simulation part of the paper titled : [__Installation of an organocatalyst into a protein scaffold creates an artificial Stetterase__](https://doi.org/10.1039/D4CC05182C)
+This documentation takes the reader through the individual steps taken for the molecular dynamics (MD) simulation part of the paper titled: [__Installation of an organocatalyst into a protein scaffold creates an artificial Stetterase__](https://doi.org/10.1039/D4CC05182C)

 Readers should have AmberTools and PyMOL installed in their computers to repeat the procedures below.
 We also recommend that the users create a separate conda environment to download AmberTools and follow these steps in that dedicated environment.
 Firstly, Anaconda can be installed from __https://www.anaconda.com/products/individual__.
 Then, a new conda environment can be created via using the terminal: